In the Philippines, it’s really unfortunate that financial education is not built into our school system.

-Anyone can open a mutual fund.
+Anyone can actually open an account.
 In fact, it’s like starting a bank account.
 The required opening investment is at least P5,000 although I’ve seen others who accept even lower amount to start an account.
+Check out the mutual fund fees before you start because they can chip away your possible returns.
 While there is no holding period, some companies will charge a fee if you withdraw within the first six months.
 Plus, all earnings are tax-free.

 As of April 2019, the average returns I’ve seen among equities funds (funds that are into stocks) is 5.34%.
 If you want to earn your first million after 10 years, you can save at least P6,423.98 monthly.

 Don’t get fooled with the name.
 A UITF or unit-investment trust fund is like a mutual fund.
 There are many differences between the two, but the key difference is that UITF is managed by a bank while a mutual fund is managed by an investment company.

 Like a mutual fund, a UITF has a fund manager that oversees the day-to-day trading, allowing investors to earn passive income.
 You can start with P5,000.
 There might be fees when you withdraw within a certain amount of time.